Towards Open-World Gesture Recognition: Open-World Gesture Recognition (OWGR)

 \begin{s_enumerate} \item \textbf{\emph{New context}} is where each task represents different environmental/activity contexts, such as \textit{standing, walking, riding in a car, pushing stroller/cart, laying down} etc. Therefore, we desire an OWGR system that is initialized on training data only from \textit{standing} contexts to be able to incrementally learn on new contexts such as \textit{walking} and \textit{riding in a car}, while also preserving the knowledge from the previous \textit{standing} contexts.
 These contexts can be further split into more detailed contexts.
 For example, \textit{standing} includes \textit{standing with hand up to the chest level} and \textit{standing with hand hanging}, and \textit{walking} includes \textit{walking with hand up to the chest level} and \textit{walking with hand hanging}.
-Our dataset includes this finer granularity of activity context. \changetext{In practice, we need a \textit{task descriptor} to inform the model of each task in the \emph{new context}.
-In the real-world deployment, the description can be determined by the contextual information provided by other devices, such as location or an HMD (e.g., AR glasses).} \item \textbf{\emph{New Gesture}} is where each task represents a subset of distinctive gestures to be recognized.
-Typically, a given application needs to recognize only a certain set of gestures.
-For example, one application only needs to recognize pinch and fist clench, a second application needs to recognize pinch and middle finger pinch, and a third application needs to recognize middle finger pinch and double pinch.
-We optimize the recognizer for each scenario.
-Another example is gesture customization, e.g. if the default gesture for the command ``confirm'' is a single pinch with the index finger, but a user wants to use the middle finger instead. \changetext{The task descriptor here can be identified through the system setting (user-authorized gestures) or through the application identity (different applications with a distinct set of gestures).} \item \textbf{\emph{New User}} is where each new task is a separate user of the device.
+Our dataset includes this finer granularity of activity context.
+In practice, we need a \textit{task descriptor} to inform the model of each task in the \emph{new context}.
+In the real-world deployment, the description can be determined by the contextual information provided by other devices, such as location or an HMD. \item \textbf{\emph{New User}} is where each new task is a separate user of the device.
 A shared wrist-worn device should quickly adapt to new users, as we assume the behaviors of performing gestures from different users are different.
-Moreover, we also desire the device to not forget the old users as this shareable device may be switched back to old users. \changetext{The task descriptor is reflected by the user's identity.} \end{s_enumerate}
+Moreover, we also desire the device to not forget the old users as this shareable device may be switched back to old users.
+The task descriptor is reflected by the user's identity. \end{s_enumerate}